 We may refuse to give you access to your personal information in several types of situations.
 If we refuse access we will advise you of our reasons for doing so, except where it would be unreasonable to do so.
 Where we refuse to your request to correct your personal information, you also have the right to request that a statement be associated with your personal information noting that you disagree with its accuracy.
 If we refuse your request to access or correct your personal information, we will also provide you with information on how you can complain about the refusal.

 We will protect personal information from misuse and loss, and destroy or permanently de-identify personal information we no longer need.
 In the case of client files, these will be destroyed 8 years after the last client contact.

 When you visit our website, details may be recorded about your visit, such as time and date, your server address, pages accessed, time spent and type of browser.
-This information is used in an anonymous form for statistical purposes and as such cannot identify you individually.
+This information is used in an anonymous form for statistical purpose and as such cannot identify you individually.